NunuM/rest-server-java-skeleton/README.md

-# REST Server in Java - Starter Pack
+# REST Server in Java - Starter Application

 Rest server in JAVA, using JERSEY and JAX-RS, persistence implemented in JPA and also Swagger for auto-generated documentation in a non-servlet environment making this application is an excellent starting point to build your application.